-Absent the respondent's consent to a smaller panel, a simple majority of the committee members must be present for a hearing.
+For all hearing procedures, including the interim hearing procedures set forth above, absent the respondent's consent to a smaller panel, a simple majority of the committee members must be present for a hearing.
 Although present at the hearing, the dean of students will not be present during the committee's deliberations.
 Following the hearing, the committee will prepare and send its decision to the dean of students.
-The decision must include a summary of the hearing and the committee's decision-making process.
+The decision must include a summary of the hearing and the committee's decisionmaking process.
 If the committee sustains the charges, it will also recommend sanctions.
 The dean may adopt the recommended sanctions or impose sanctions more or less severe.
-The dean will notify the respondent, the complainant, and the student conduct officer of the decision and the sanction(s) in writing at the same time.
+The dean will notify the respondent, the complainant and the student conduct officer of the decision and the sanction(s) in writing at the same time.
 In those cases in which the nature of sanction(s) requires notice to the registrar, the student conduct officer shall forward the dean's notice to the registrar.

-If, as a result of a formal hearing process, a sanction is imposed, the student may request written review of the decision to the President or his/her designee pursuant to Section 18.0 of the SCOC.
+If, as a result of a formal hearing process, a sanction is imposed, the student may request written review of the decision to the president or his/her designee pursuant to Section 18.0 of the Student Code of Conduct.
+The president or his/her designee may affirm, reverse or modify the decision.
 The student, the dean, the charging party and the student conduct officer shall be notified of the decision in writing within a reasonable time.